-Vine mealybug can cause permanent damage to vineyards if left unchecked, yet can be easily confused with several similar pests.
+Vine mealybug can cause permanent damage to vineyards if left unchecked, yet can be easily misidentified with several similar pests.
 Learn about mealybugs and how to distinguish vine mealybugs from other species in this article.

 The vine mealybug is a member of the mealybug family, a group of insects that rarely get attention outside of the gardening and agricultural sphere.
-Like other mealybug species, ine mealybugs exhibit extreme sexual dimorphism, meaning that adult males and females are extremely different from one another in appearance and habit.
+Like other mealybug species, vine mealybugs exhibit extreme sexual dimorphism, meaning that adult males and females are extremely different from one another in appearance and habit.
 All mealybugs start out as crawlers, develop through multiple instars or stages of growth, and finally mature into their adult form.

 Male and female vine mealybug.
 Photo by Kent Daane